Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 GF: short for "gold find," a type of stat in the Diablo series that passively increases the quantity of gold dropped within the game.
 Gold find is capped at 300% via gear and Fortune Shrine, but can extend up to 625%, coming from 15% per Nephalem Valor stack (up to 75%) and an additional 25% per Monster Power level (up to 250%; see: 'MP').
 Also stands for the witch doctor passive skill "Gruesome Feast."
 Not to be confused with girlfriend or goldfish.

 GG: nowadays stands for "godly gear" or "godly geared" (see: 'Godly').
 For example, the GG tag can be inserted in front of high-end items, e.g. GG Natalya's Bloody Footprints, or in front of players (Player A is a GG monk).
-By video game standards, GG is short for "good game."
-Primarily used as a courteous way to end competitions or collaborations.
+By video game standards and traditions, GG is short for "good game" and players can still call a high-end item a “good game item.”
+The traditional GG is primarily used as a courteous way to end competitions or collaborations.
 Will also sometimes be seen as "GFG," with a classy expletive inserted in between the two G's.

 GI: short for "Grave Injustice," a passive ability specific to witch doctors.